klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 With this code, we have ensured that any vector published into the eventloop will produce no memory allocations.

 The last argument, a clone function that the publisher will use instead of standard copy, is also to increase performance.
-This is covered in depth in the vision tutorial @TODO: Link.
+This is covered in depth in the [vision tutorial](https://github.com/klepsydra-technologies/kpsr-vision-ocv-tutorial).

 ## Example 5: The data multiplexer.